Phil Alder Artist. Paintings.

 Born in 1951.
 A career in arts and as a practicing artist in west Wales.

 I use mixed colours, rhythm, shallow depths and 'calligraphic' brushwork.
-The paintings are about sensation, often a very pleasant one of being surrounded by foliage, light and colour.
+The paintings are about sensation, often a very pleasant one of being surrounded by foliage, flowers, light and colour.

 The studio paintings and the more 'abstract' watercolours seek to pin down this 'inner image', the sensual recollection visually recreated as an equivalent.